Become a Green Chapter

 - Create an incentive by offering a gift card to each month’s nominee.

 - Decorate that person’s bedroom door for recognition.

 Eliminate disposable cups, plates, and utensils for meals and events hosted inside your house

 - Work with your caterer to ensure the house is well stocked with washable materials.

 - Try melamine or other reusable plastic dishes and utensils if you are concerned about breakage.

 - Plan an outing to a nearby pottery painting store and design your own ceramic plates.

-We have established a Sustainability Committee within our Chapter
+Establish a Sustainability Committee within your chapter

 - Establish a mission and outcomes/actions for the committee and create an annual mandate.